EXPLAINER-Why markets are in uproar over a risky bank bond known as AT1

 Bank shares slide as Credit Suisse rescue fails to quell contagion

-(Reporting by Amanda Cooper, Dhara Ranasinghe, Virgina Furness, Amy-Jo Crowley, Nell Mackenzie, Yoruk Bahceli, Chiara Elisei and Karin Strohecker; Writing by Amanda Cooper and Dhara Ranasinghe; Editing by Jane Merriman)
+(Reporting by Amanda Cooper, Dhara Ranasinghe, Virgina Furness, Amy-Jo Crowley, Nell Mackenzie, Yoruk Bahceli, Chiara Elisei and Karin Strohecker; Writing by Amanda Cooper and Dhara Ranasinghe; Editing by Jane Merriman, Kirsten Donovan)

 ((Dhara.Ranasinghe@thomsonreuters.com; +442075422684;))